Note: This is the second in a series of Lifecycle Planning articles for every age group.

 Meanwhile, the 30s may also be a good time to start a savings fund for children’s college educations.
 One popular college savings tool is a Section 529 plan, which allows tax-deferred growth and tax-free distributions if the funds are used for qualified education expenses.
 There are two different types of 529 plans: prepaid tuition plans, which lock in a specified amount of future tuition at today’s prices, and investment savings plans, which seek to provide market returns on contributions.

 Coverdell Education Savings Accounts (ESAs) are another popular tool.
 These allow contributions of up to $2,000 a year on behalf of a child or grandchild.
 Other college savings options are zero coupon municipal bonds, which pay out the full face amount of the bond at maturity, and Roth IRAs.
 Contributions to Roth IRAs can be withdrawn at any age without tax or penalty to cover college education expenses.
+Equity index life insurance is another increasingly popular tool used for college savings.
+When considering your options you should keep in mind the historical rate of increase in the costs of a college education as you must seek to keep up with or ahead of these costs.

 Unique Financial Challenges

 Each life stage presents its own unique financial challenges.
 This includes the 30s, when the rewards of higher income due to career advancements are often offset by the growing financial demands faced by young couples and families.
 Successful financial management during this life stage requires a careful balancing act between long-term savings goals like retirement and college, shorter-term goals like buying a home, and the immediate priorities of paying the growing volume of bills every month.
+These financial decisions can get complicated and often it is best to seek the assistance of a qualified financial professional.

 Start by admitting that you can’t do it all — and then set financial priorities that reflect the things that are truly important to you and your family.